MyAlexro/ImageConverter/README.md

 - [ ] Modify the metadata of the image to convert
 - Fix conversion to gif, sometimes the final gifs are buggy
 - Option to set a transparency color(chroma keying) when converting 24bpp BMPs to ICO
+- Extract individual GIF frames when converting to other formats

 ## Minimum PC requirements: